joedeboom/food-tracker/README.md

 # Food Product Tracker

 Food Product Tracker is a web application that lets you track food products by entering their barcodes.
-It retrieves product details from the Open Food Facts API, saves the information to a SQLite database, and displays a searchable list of products.
+It retrieves product details from the Open Food Facts API, saves the information to a SQL database, and displays a searchable list of products.

 ## Features